 Some miners could opt to ignore the BIP148 rule and attempt to split the chain, but this would require a majority of miners who would be out of consensus from the rest of the economic majority.

 If a majority of hash power follows BIP148, all nodes will follow the chain regardless of if they are running BIP148.
 Non-compliant blocks will be orphaned.
 All SegWit nodes will eventually activate SegWit.

 If a minority of the hash power (under 51%) follows BIP148, nodes running BIP148 will be fine, but those not running BIP148 will be out of consensus with the rest of the economy.
 In this scenario, the more of the economy that runs BIP148, the better.
 Miners will find it difficult to sell their coins leading economically motivated miners to start enforcing BIP148.

 Because BIP9 is time based, BIP148 needs to account for the possibility for some of the hash power to exit (eg. to mine another fork) which would make block intervals longer.
 The August 1st date allows for the economic majority to successfully activate SegWit.
 Theoretically, if the hashpower drops by up to 85%, it might take up to 13 weeks to complete an activation period.
 In this scenario, SegWit will still activate for all BIP148 compliant nodes.

-To signal #BIP148 on Linux on your node before binaries are released:
+To signal #BIP148 on Linux on your node without a software change:

 echo "uacomment=UASF-SegWit-BIP148" >> ~/.bitcoin/bitcoin.conf && bitcoin-cli stop && sleep 5 && bitcoind